easygraph.functions.structural_holes package

 • model (string) – Propagation Model.
 Should be IC or LT.

-• variant (bool, default is False) – Whether returns variant SHII metrics or not. variant SHII = # of the influenced outsider / # of the influenced insiders SHII = # of the influenced outsiders / # of the total influenced nodes
+• variant (bool, default is False) – Whether returns variant SHII ml_metrics or not. variant SHII = # of the influenced outsider / # of the influenced insiders SHII = # of the influenced outsiders / # of the total influenced nodes

 • seedRatio (float, default is 0.05) – # of sampled seeds / # of nodes of the community that the given SHS belongs to.